ShuranXu/Efficient-Command-Processor/README.md

 - cbfifo

 The given cbfifo test is included as part of the program and ran at the device boots up.

+## Q&A

+_Q:Does the project show your mastery of embedded software development?_
+A: I think the project demonstrates my mastery of the ESD as a not only numerous features, which are smoothly linked together to show the program flow, are supported by the program but also highly-efficient communication scheme is also achieved between the host and the device.

+_Q:Testing: How did you prove that your code is correct?
+Consider automated tests, writing a test plan, or other possible approaches.
+Did you cover the “happy case” functionality?
+What about error cases and corner cases?_
+A: The `test plan` section shall answer the questions here.
+Automated tests such as the CUnit test are written, code is proven to be correct by both CUnit unit tests and IPC tests.
+"Happy case" functionally are covered definitely and corner cases are also considered and particularly tested in the IPC test, which requires user's inputs.
+So such test is performed in ad-hoc manner.

+_Q:Does the project as submitted match the functionality outlined in your November 16 proposal?_
+A: The project basically matches all the functionality outlined in the project proposal, what is missing is the hardware circuit for speaker playing.
+Ideally, a analog circuit built with resistor and a speaker on a breadboard to play the tone via the speaker should be built, but all the necessary dev kits were returned to school for my another course.
+So the lack of components makes me unable to build such circuit.
+Other than this, all software components are covered and tested.